 He was made a deacon and presbyter in fairly rapid succession, and probably in 248 he was elected Bishop of Carthage, which placed him at the head of some 85 other dioceses in Latin North Africa.
 The majority of clergy on the electing body opposed his appointment, but it seems that, having gained himself a constituency of grateful poor among the laity, it was pressure from them that won the day.
 In fairness it should be said that Cyprian had risen extremely rapidly to a position of leadership of a church in one of the three major commercial centres in the entire Roman Empire.
 Unfortunately, as it transpired, the losing side never accepted their defeat with grace.

-Empire the existing incumbent ; marchedprimarily
+The Roman Empire in the 3rd century was highly unstable, and so it was that a discontented soldier named Decius was proclaimed emperor by his troops and overcame the army of the existing incumbent Phillip; marched into Rome and to be proclaimed, only to be assassinated in turn several years later.
+Decius needed to stabilise things as best he could, instigating a programme of building, and issuing a decree that every citizen should make oblations to the Pagan gods as a matter of civic duty: this was not primarily intended as an instrument by which to persecute Christians, but that was its inevitable effect.